katerinaaleksandrova89/ShadyMeadowsProject/ReadMe.txt

 All the automated tests are automated by the steps from the manual test cases.
 I choose to automate this test scenarios because they are covering the main functionalities of the application.
 They are:
-- TC01-Testing the homepage GUI parts.cy.js
+- TC01-TestingTheHomepageGUIParts.cy.js
-- TC02- Book a room(negative scenario).cy.js
+- TC02-BookARoomNegativeScenario.cy.js
-- TC06- Log in as admin.cy.js
+- TC06-LogInAsAdmin.cy.js
-- TC07- Admin permissions.cy
+- TC07-AdminPermissions.cy